abdninesix/JMM-Tasks/Readme.md

 ---

 ## Concepts Learned
 - Importance of semantic HTML tags for accessibility and structure
+- Proper use of attributes of HTML tags
 - Proper use of meta tags for SEO and responsive design
 - Optimizing CSS by reusing classes and reducing duplication
 - Understanding data types and formats in HTML form submission